AlmirMBH/eloquent-model-cloner/README.md

 [BKWLD/cloner](https://github.com/BKWLD/cloner/tree/master) package.

 Ensure to review the constraints outlined at the end of this document before implementing the trait.
-Additionally, the `duplicatePivotedRelation` method includes comments explaining special considerations during many-to-many cloning.
+Additionally, the `clonePivotRelation` method includes comments explaining special considerations during many-to-many cloning.

 ## How to use